Mount Eliza, Victoria: Geography

 The suburb is bordered by Kackeraboite Creek, Humphries Road, Moorooduc Highway, Wooralla Drive, the Mornington railway line, Oakbank Road, Manyung Creek, and Port Phillip.

 There are several beaches and bays located in Mount Eliza, which include Canadian Bay, Daveys Bay, Half Moon Bay, Moondah Beach, Ranelagh Beach, and Sunnyside North Beach.

 In addition Mount Eliza is also home to the Moorooduc Quarry Flora and Fauna Reserve and several creeks including Ballar Creek, Earimil Creek (formerly Dennant Creek), Gunyong Creek, Kackeraboite Creek, Manmangur Creek and Manyung Creek (named after the Manyung Fault).

 Mount Eliza Village

 The suburb's main shopping area is known as Mount Eliza Village.
 It is situated at the intersection of Canadian Bay Road and Mount Eliza Way.

-Two major supermarkets, Ritchies Stores Supa IGA and Woolworths can be found along with many specialty shops.
+Two major supermarkets can be found along with many specialty shops.
 There is a range of restaurants and simple cafes in the village.
-The most notable restaurant is Bau Bau dining - an Italian Restaurant, the name refers to the sound an Italian dog makes.
-Bau Bau dining head chef - Dan Lidgard was a Josephine Pignolet Award finalist young chef of the year in Australia - Owner Clinton Trevisi was manager of The Royal Mail Hotel when Dan Hunter was the chef.
-Other restaurants are the 1001 Arabian nights and the famished wolf.